Ravencoin (RVN): What is it and how do you buy it in Canada?

 Click on the “Deposit/Withdraw” link and select the cryptocurrency or fiat currency you’d like to deposit.
 BC Bitcoin offer an RVN/CAD pairing, which means you can directly buy or sell RVN for Canadian dollars.
 Other exchanges such as Binance and CryptoBridge don’t offer fiat deposits which means you’ll need to buy another cryptocurrency, such as Bitcoin (BTC), and exchange it for RVN.

 Navigate your way to the exchange page and search for “RVN”.
 Click on the relevant search result and enter the details of your transaction in the “Buy RVN” box.
 Make sure to review the amount of fiat or cryptocurrency you’re spending and the amount of RVN you’re buying before finalizing the transaction.

 How to sell RVN

 If you want to sell your RVN holdings, the process you’ll need to follow is similar to that outlined in Step 3 above.
 Of course, you’ll need to make sure you enter your transaction details in the “Sell RVN” box rather than the “Buy RVN” box.
-At the time of writing in March 2018, RVN was only listed in a currency pairing with BTC, so you’ll need to exchange it for BTC and then work out how to trade those coins for the currency you want.

 How to mine RVN